-To illustrate, the following chart shows the mix of fixed and at-risk annual and long-term cash and equity compensation represented by base salaries and the elements of annual cash incentive compensation and long-term incentive compensation for the Named Executive Officers for fiscal year 2020.
-The percentages of total target compensation reflected in this chart were calculated using each Named Executive Officer's fiscal year 2020 base salary (as set in August 2019 without accounting for base salary reductions that were applicable in the fourth quarter of fiscal year 2020 in response to the economic downturn and COVID-19), target annual cash incentive compensation and target long-term incentive compensation.
+To illustrate, the following chart shows the mix of fixed and at-risk annual and long-term cash and equity compensation represented by base salaries and the elements of annual cash incentive compensation and long-term incentive compensation for the Named Executive Officers for fiscal year 2021 at target levels.
+The percentages of total target compensation reflected in this chart were calculated using each Named Executive Officer's fiscal year 2021 base salary (as set in August 2020 without accounting for base salary reductions that were applicable in the first quarter of fiscal year 2021 in response to the economic downturn and COVID-19), target annual cash incentive compensation.
+Importantly, other than the base salary reduction, we did not modify any executive compensation target amounts or performance metrics in response to COVID-19 or any other business or economic challenges in fiscal year 2021.